CoinBlack/.github/profile/README.md

+# SECURITY WARNING: Unauthorized "Quantum Quasar" Protocol V4 Fork

+**Date:** July 2026
+**Status:** Critical / Active Risk

+The Blackcoin Core Dev team is issuing a formal warning regarding an independent, unauthorized network fork circulating under the name **Blackcoin Quantum Quasar (Protocol V4 / v30.1.0)**

+This software introduces radical, unvetted changes to Blackcoin's consensus layer, including a hybrid Argon2id CPU Proof-of-Work lane and an unverified post-quantum migration format.

+### Identified Risks to User Funds:
+1. **Wallet Overwrite/Corruption:** Running the unauthorized client binary or Docker container within your existing environment can alter your node's data directory, risking the integrity of your `wallet.dat`.
+2. **Irreversible Coin Migration:** The migration paths introduced in the Quantum Quasar code do not align with official mainnet rules.
+Interacting with these contracts or addresses can result in an permanent loss of asset control.
+3. **Network Splitting:** This software does not track the legitimate Blackcoin Proof-of-Stake consensus.
+Coins moved on that fork will be exposed to replay attacks or left entirely isolated from legitimate exchanges and block explorers.

+### Recommended Mitigation Steps for Users & Operators:
+* **Isolate Your Node:** If you have experimented with the Quantum Quasar software, completely isolate it from your secure network environments.
+* **Secure Your Keys:** Ensure your official `wallet.dat` file is backed up externally on a separate, air-gapped device.
+* **Filter Peers:** Official node operators are advised to reject connections from clients identifying with user-agents tied to the V4/Quantum Quasar build.

+The core development team remains committed to the security of the native PoS chain.
+We are actively contacting infrastructure providers, application catalogs (including Unraid), and exchange partners to ensure this unauthorized software is isolated.

 ## Hi there 👋 Welcome to the Blackcoin Project!

 Blackcoin is a pioneering Proof-of-Stake (PoS) cryptocurrency that focuses on speed, efficiency, and decentralization.
 The project was originally launched in 2014, and continues to evolve through the contributions of a global community of developers, stakers, and users.